Inhuman matters: S-hell decay

 Cáit McClay

-This project investigates the deployment of body-worn cameras and Oxevision—a remote patient monitoring system that uses an infrared camera and sensors to monitor and track patients’ movements and vital signs—in NHS mental health units since 2018.
-These technologies expand the parameters of image-based surveillance performed by the NHS, incorporating previous blind spots in hospital spaces, such as bedrooms and bathrooms.
-Using the Essex Partnership University NHS Foundation Trust as an entry point, I 3D model an acute inpatient ward to simulate scenarios mediated by these devices.
-Through this methodology, I trouble techno-solutionist, surveillance-based responses to systemic issues, such as understaffing, advocating instead for embodied, patient-centred approaches to mental health care.
-Through filmmaking, I interweave separate threads of my research, including 3D modelling, OSINT and interview.
+This project investigates the deployment of body-worn cameras and Oxevision—a remote patient monitoring system that uses an infrared camera and sensors to track patients’ movements and vital signs—in NHS mental health units since 2018.
+These technologies expand the scope of image-based surveillance performed by the NHS, incorporating previous blind spots in spaces such as bedrooms and bathrooms.
+Rather than marking a rupture, these devices build on a pre-existing regime of observation and restriction embedded in the architecture, fixtures and furniture of contemporary mental health institutions.
+Focusing on Essex Partnership University NHS Foundation Trust as a case study, I 3D model an acute inpatient ward, visualising data collected through my open-source research to examine this condition.
+An interview with survivor-led activist group Stop Oxevision guides my analysis.
+By centring their perspectives, I advocate for patient-led approaches to mental health care, asking: what does care mean in an institution designed around restraint?

 Éiméar McClay